tosincarik/Sales-Data-Analytics/README.md

 - With £356.56M revenue comapred to £288.66M , there was a profit of £152.70 in the current year
 - Income group says persons with medium class income bought more products and contributed more in terms of revenue
 - Bikes Category outperformed other categories
-- The Top 10 Employees who generated highest revenue are shown

 ## Customer Insights
 ![](Customer.PNG)